What Facebook advice might not tell you about increasing your milk supply

 A sleeping baby may not be a well fed baby – if your baby is difficult to wake or doesn’t suck vigorously when feeding then it may be a sign that they are not getting enough and don’t have the energy to wake up.
 Of course everyone wants a baby that sleeps through the night, but for the first 6 weeks at least feeding every 2 to 4 hours around the clock is normal!

 If you are expressing and bottle feeding then the general rule is 150 – 180mls/kg/day (use birth weight until they are their birth weight) in ~8 feeds/day.
-This applies until they are about 5kg, after that it is generally 650mls – 1L/day (avg is 750mls/day).
+This applies until they are about 5kg, after that it is generally 750mls (+/- 250mls).
 Of course some babies may take less or more.
 Good output is the key to know that your baby is having good input.
 And of course if your baby has a medical issue then your doctor might tell you a different volume.

-Your breasts feeling softer, not feeling a let down, or not being able to express much milk are also not signs that your supply has dropped – again look at your baby’s output...if something is going in then chances are something will be coming out!
+Your breasts feeling softer, not feeling a let down, or not being able to express much milk are also not signs that your supply has dropped – again look at your baby’s output and weight gain...if something is going in then chances are something will be coming out and if they are putting on weight, then chances are it is from the milk!

-And as always, if you do feel like there is an issue seek medical advice – for breastfeeding your best bet is usually a lactation consultant.
+And as always, if you do feel like there is an issue seek advice – for breastfeeding your best bet is usually a lactation consultant (make sure they are an IBCLC).

 To get breastfeeding support from Justine click here